What is Alcohol Withdrawal?

 Instead, take kratom in small doses to help you get through the negative symptoms of alcohol withdrawal.

 If you want to keep using kratom after successfully beating the withdrawal symptoms, stick to small to moderate doses now and then.
-Do not take substantial quantities and try not to take kratom every single day.
+Do not take substantial quantities, and try not to take kratom daily.